 ↑

-Built by build-swift.sh --setup
+Built by sdk/runanywhere-swift/scripts/build-core-xcframework.sh

 After modifying Swift SDK code: